 Please note that Asian hornets are not to be confused with the Mandarin or giant Asian hornet (Vespa mandarinia) which is very much larger.
 The giant Asian hornet has not been found in the UK or Europe.

 What do Asian hornets look like?

-Asian hornets have a distinctive velvety black/dark brown thorax.
+- Asian hornets have a distinctive velvety black/dark brown thorax.
 The abdomen is also black/brown with the abdominal segments bordered with a fine yellow band, only the fourth abdominal segment is almost entirely a yellow-orange.
 The legs are black/brown with yellow ends and the head is black with an orange-yellow face.
-A typical worker hornet is approximately 22mm (1 inch) in length.
-For more information please see the "Asian hornet ID" sheet published by the French National History Museum available to download to the right or bottom of this page, which also provides details of similar species which are often mistaken for Asian hornet and photographs of an Asian hornet nest.
+A typical worker hornet is approximately 25mm (1 inch) in length.
+A queen is around 32mm (1¼ inch).

 Are Asian hornets dangerous?

 - As with bees and wasps, the Asian hornet has a painful sting.
 The sting of an Asian hornet is no more harmful than that of a bee or wasp although if a person is allergic to bee or wasp stings they are also likely to react to the sting of an Asian hornet.
 However Asian hornets may act more aggressively than most other indigenous bee and wasp species if their nest is threatened so it is important not to deliberately provoke them.
 When foraging for food away from the nest the Asian hornet is no more aggressive than a normal wasp.